Degree Level:

 The first step towards your future is an internship.
 Our proximity to New York City (and a train station to get you there!) is an obvious choice for many of our students, but our Career Center counselors can also help you find an opportunity in the Hudson Valley as well.
 Recent Journalism internships have been conducted at organizations like the Today Show, New York Mets, Fox News, West Point Athletics, Warner Music Group, WABC TV Sports, and more.

-After graduation, you’ll be ready to start sharing the truth with the world.
+A minor in Journalism will give you the foundation you need to start sharing the truth with the world.
 Many of our alumni lean towards the traditional news and broadcast roles of Journalism, but others pursue related fields like writing, marketing, advertising, social media management, and more.
-As a Journalism major, you’ll be valued in any organization that has writing or communication needs!

 Regina Pappalardo